 - Professor of Medicine Emeritus

 Lung metastases from a primary extrapulmonary malignancy are often a manifestation of widespread dissemination; however, some patients have no other evidence of disease .
 Extensive experience with pulmonary metastasectomy in a number of different cancers has confirmed that resection is associated with prolonged relapse-free survival and cure in some patients .
 Based upon these observations, aggressive resection of isolated pulmonary metastases has become a widely accepted treatment for appropriately selected patients.
-However, a survival benefit from pulmonary metastasectomy has never been shown in a randomized trial for any histologic subtype, and questions remain as to whether it is the resection or simply selection of patients with a more favorable natural history that is responsible for the apparent improvement in survival associated with metastasectomy.
+However, a survival benefit from pulmonary metastasectomy has never been shown in a randomized trial for any histologic subtype, and questions remain as to whether it is the resection or simply the selection of patients with a more favorable natural history that is responsible for the apparent improvement in survival associated with metastasectomy.

-This topic review will cover the outcomes of pulmonary metastasectomy in various tumor types, and the use of adjuvant therapy following resection, where indicated.
-Specific issues related to patients undergoing resection of lung metastases from soft tissue sarcoma, and a general discussion of the benefits of pulmonary metastasectomy, selection criteria, preoperative evaluation and techniques for surgical resection are discussed elsewhere.
-(See "Surgical treatment and other localized therapy for metastatic soft tissue sarcoma" and "Surgical resection of pulmonary metastases: Benefits; indications; preoperative evaluation and techniques".)
+This topic review will cover the outcomes of pulmonary metastasectomy in various tumor types and the use of adjuvant therapy following resection, where indicated.
+Specific issues related to patients undergoing resection of lung metastases from soft tissue sarcoma and a general discussion of the benefits of pulmonary metastasectomy, selection criteria, preoperative evaluation, and techniques for surgical resection are discussed elsewhere.
+(See "Surgical treatment and other localized therapy for metastatic soft tissue sarcoma" and "Surgical resection of pulmonary metastases: Benefits, indications, preoperative evaluation, and techniques".)